Here are some of the questions typically asked by Sellers, and my answers:

 See #4 above.

-Ask any of my clients about any complaints or concerns they may have.
+Ask any of my current clients or past clients about any complaints or concerns they may have, or have had.
 They are straight-forward about their satisfaction levels.
-I hope you don’t hear too many and if you do, I’d like to know about them.
+I hope you don’t hear too many and if you do, I’d like to know about them, so I can address them.